 Here’s what my blog traffic looked like in its early years.

 - December 2009.
-This is when I took the trouble to make my site something more than a feed of social media updates and started using WordPress.
+This is when I started using WordPress on this domain.
 I posted 3-4 times per month.

 - Mid-2010.
 This is when my traffic reached about 100 visits a day.

 - January 2011: I began a weekly series at my site, unrelated to writing and publishing, that featured mother-daughter interviews.